omega8cc/boa/README.txt

 * Ubuntu Precise 12.04 (limited support)
 * Ubuntu Lucid 10.04 (limited support)

-NOTE: BOA maintainers currently use only Debian based systems/servers.
+NOTE: BOA maintainers currently use only Debian based 64bit systems/servers.
-      We don't use and rarely test Ubuntu, so for best results use Debian.
+      We don't use and rarely test Ubuntu, so for best results use Debian 64bit.

 ### OTHER REQUIREMENTS